-Nikola Jovic. a remarkable choreographer who taught dancers from 1984-2007, left an indelible mark on the many children he taught from 1984 to 2007. his easy going manner and love of each dancer endeared hm to the dancers and parents alike.
+Nikola Jovic. a remarkable choreographer who taught dancers from 1984-2007, left an indelible mark on many of the children.
+His easy-going manner and love of each dancer endeared him to the dancers and parents alike.
 Many past dancers still have an amazing relationship with Nik.

-Performances across Canada and USA have established friends and enabled our children to raise their love for dance with other Serbian communities in North America . the love of folklore at St. Nicholas Cathedral continues to thrive.
+Over the years, while performing across Canada and the USA, we have established friendships and enabled our children to garner their love for traditional dance with other Serbian communities in North America.